Ghostbusters (2016 film): Cast

-Co-producer Ivan Reitman, director of the first two films, has a cameo appearance as a passerby, while original cast member Harold Ramis' son Daniel cameos as a metalhead.
+Co-producer Ivan Reitman, director of the first two films, has a cameo appearance as a passerby, while original cast member Harold Ramis' son Daniel cameos as a music festival attendant.
 Ramis' likeness is used on a bust outside Gilbert's office.

-Karan Soni, Bess Rous, Eugene Cordero, and Milana Vayntrub, who co-starred with Casey on director Paul Feig's television series Other Space (2015), portray deliveryman Benny, the ghost of Gertrude Aldridge, a bass guitarist, and a woman attacked by rat ghosts, respectively.
-Brian Baumgartner, Justin Kirk, and Elizabeth Perkins have cameo appearances in the extended cut as hotel guest Frank the Mercado, city official Phil Hudson, and university professor Phyllis Adler respectively.
+Karan Soni, Bess Rous, Eugene Cordero and Milana Vayntrub, who co-starred with Casey on director Paul Feig's television series Other Space (2015), portray deliveryman Bennie, the ghost of Gertrude Aldridge, a bass guitarist and a woman who encounters some ghosts of rats, respectively.
+Brian Baumgartner, Justin Kirk and Elizabeth Perkins have cameo appearances in the extended cut as Mercado hotel guest Frank, city official Phil Hudson and university professor Phyllis Adler, respectively.

-Also appearing as ghosts are Dave Allen as the electrocuted ghost, Steve Bannos as the flasher ghost, Robin Shelby as the voice of Lady Slimer, and Adam Ray as the voice of Slimer, who also portrays the lead singer of a band.
-Saturday Night Live writer and producer Steve Higgins plays Thomas Shanks, while his son John plays the Baba Booey Shouter.
-Michael McDonald plays Jonathan, Zach Woods plays Garett, Nate Corddry plays Leif, Toby Huss plays Officer Stevenson, Katie Dippold plays a rental agent, Sam Richardson plays a police officer, and Jessica Chaffin and Jamie Denbo play waitresses.
-Ozzy Osbourne, Al Roker, Pat Kiernan, Greg Kelly, Rosanna Scotto, and Chris Gethard portray themselves.
+Additionally appearing as ghosts are Dave Allen as the electrocuted ghost, which is additionally dubbed "Sparky", Steve Bannos as a flasher ghost, Adam Ray as the vocal effects of Slimer, who additionally portrays the lead singer of a band, and Robin Shelby as the vocal effects of a female version of the character.
+Saturday Night Live writer and producer Steve Higgins portrays Dean Thomas Shanks of the Kenneth P. Higgins Institute of Science, while his son John plays a bystander who interrupts an interview with Mayor Bradley.
+Michael McDonald portrays Jonathan, Zach Woods portrays the Aldridge Mansion's tour guide Garett, Nate Corddry portrays Leif, Toby Huss portrays Officer Stevenson, Katie Dippold plays a rental agent, Sam Richardson portrays a police officer and Jessica Chaffin and Jamie Denbo play waitresses.
+Ozzy Osbourne, Al Roker, Pat Kiernan, Greg Kelly, Rosanna Scotto and Chris Gethard portray themselves.